Baseball Season Tracking Analysis

 Cumulative Wins

-This figure presents cumulative wins by Major League Baseball (MLB) team during the current season.
+This figure presents cumulative wins by MLB team during the current season.
 Each panel corresponds to a single team, with the x-axis representing the progression of the season by date and the y-axis showing the total number of wins accumulated to date.
 This display helps illustrate how quickly teams have been winning games relative to one another and provides a clear view of momentum, slumps, or sustained success over time.
 Because the plot updates automatically as new data become available, it reflects each team’s current position in the season at the time of the most recent refresh.

 Cumulative line graphs showing the number of wins over time for each Major League Baseball team during the current season.
 Each panel represents one team, with lines rising as teams win games.
 The graph provides a comparative view of how fast different teams have accumulated wins as of the latest update.